AskarAitzhan/test-udacity-cloud-formation/README.md

-# CloudFormation templates for static file
+# CloudFormation templates for static website

 AWS CloudFormation templates that spawn:
 * VPC with public and private subnets